Konda Karavas: Place names

-The Kudumirissa inscription of Sri Lanka refers to a clan known as Kaundinya gothra and the Galgané copper sannasa refers to Parákramabáhu sámi’s ancestry as “ Sakala dig vijayavaliya ransa Konda Parákramabáhu piriven sámi".
-Ulakkonda is a village in Gangapalatha, Udunuvara and Muthukeliyáva a hilly site in Ulakkonda, far removed from the pearl producing coast, brings to mind the mutukuda (pearl umbrellas) and other insignia of the Karavas.
-Maluvawatta lies to the east of Ulakkonda and nearby is an ancient Bo tree with a legend that it was planted by a Brahmin in ancient times.
-As such Ulakkonda may well have been an abode of Konda nobles in the past (Sahithya 72).
+Several Sri Lankan place names retain the Konda element.
+Ulakkonda is a village in Gangapalatha, Udunuvara; the nearby site of Muthukeliyáva, far removed from the pearl-producing coast, is said to evoke the pearl umbrellas (mutukuda) and other insignia associated with the Karávas.
+Maluvawatta lies to the east of Ulakkonda, where an ancient Bo tree stands with a tradition that it was planted by a Brahmin — suggesting that Ulakkonda may once have been a seat of Konda nobles (Sáhithya, Ministry of Culture, Sri Lanka, 1972, p.
+72).